 How to Setup Let’s Encrypt on Your WordPress Site

 Setting up SSL is now as easy as 123.
 Follow the steps below on how to install a free Let’s Encrypt certificate on your WordPress site hosted with Kinsta.
-Note: For those of you running Cloudflare this is unecessary as they allow you to setup SSL already behind their full proxy configuration.

 And that’s it!
 It will take a few seconds or so to install and your site should be all secured.